Comprehensive Guide to Sports Betting Terms and Definitions

 -

-Regression: A statistical method used to estimate the relationship between one outcome (like points scored) and one or more predictors (like shooting %, pace, or opponent strength).
+Regression: A statistical method used to estimate the relationship between one outcome and one or more predictors.

 -